 The Fund will invest principally in debt securities issued by governments, agencies and corporations located in any country, including to a lesser extent in Emerging Markets.

 The Fund will have an allocation to fixed income securities of at least 75%.
-For the purpose of this Fund, debt securities shall include all varieties of fixed and floating-rate income securities, including bank loans (through regulated investment funds and financial derivative instruments), bonds, non-agency mortgage and other asset-backed securities (including investment grade collateralised loan obligations (senior tranche) limited to 20% of the Fund’s net assets, collateralised mortgage obligations, residential and commercial mortgage-backed securities, with an aggregate limit of 65% of the Fund’s net assets), convertible securities and contingent convertible securities.
-The Fund may invest up to 100% of its net assets in mortgage and asset-backed securities, including in agency mortgage-backed securities as further detailed below.
+For the purpose of this Fund, debt securities shall include all varieties of fixed and floating-rate income securities, including bank loans (through regulated investment funds and financial derivative instruments), bonds, non-agency mortgage and other asset-backed securities, convertible securities and contingent convertible securities.
+Non-agency mortgage and other asset-backed securities may include investment grade collateralised loan obligations (senior tranche, limited to 20% of the Fund’s net assets), as well as collateralised mortgage obligations and residential and commercial mortgage-backed securities, with an aggregate limit of 65% of the Fund’s net assets.
+While under normal market conditions, investments in mortgage and asset-backed securities (including in agency mortgage-backed securities as further detailed below) would typically represent 80% of the Fund's net assets, the Fund may invest up to 100% of its net assets in such securities in case of exceptional market conditions.

 Investments in contingent convertible securities are limited to 10% of the Fund's net assets.
-The Fund may invest up to 100% of its net assets in low-rated, unrated and non-investment grade debt securities of issuers worldwide.
+While the Fund may invest up to 100% of its net assets in unrated and non-investment grade debt securities of issuers worldwide, it is not expected that the investments in non-investment grade debt securities will represent more than 30% of the Fund’s net assets under normal market conditions.

 The Fund may also hold distressed debt securities to the extent that such securities result from passive situation where securities become distressed, due for example to a general decline or other adverse market, economic, political, or other conditions.
 For the purpose of the Fund’s investment policy, distressed securities should be construed as (i) including defaulting debt securities and (ii) securities of companies that are, or are about to be, involved in reorganisations, financial restructurings, or bankruptcy.
 Investments in defaulted debt securities would not exceed 10% of the Fund's net assets.